nathancarter/weblurch/doc/plan.md

  * Support adjacent atomics as factors in a product
  * Support chained equations
  * Add tests for things that should *not* parse, and verify that they do not

+Improve build process to not compile files whose dates indicate that they do not need it, nor to minify files whose dates indicate that they do not need it.

 ## Logical Foundation